 - The Collins Law Firm represented a developmentally disabled child who was abused by her school bus driver.

-- Our lawyers are currently representing a teenage girl with developmental and emotional disabilities was sexually assaulted after lax security measures at her residential facility failed to keep her from being taken off campus, where she was put in danger.
+- Our lawyers represented a teenage girl with developmental and emotional disabilities who was sexually assaulted after lax security measures at her residential facility failed to keep her from being taken off campus, where she was put in danger.

-Our clients have included people in residential facilities, individuals with developmental disabilities, and those with mental or emotional disabilities.
+Our clients have included people who were abused and neglected at residential facilities and individuals with developmental disabilities who were injured or abused in a school setting.
 At The Collins Law Firm, we represent vulnerable people who have been treated as though they are not deserving of respect, dignity and protection simply because they are disabled.New Legislation Aimed at Combating the Abuse of the Disabled

 The Collins Law Firm has also been active in pushing for laws that protect the disabled.
 On August 19, 2011, Illinois Governor Patrick Quinn signed "Paul's Law", providing dramatically enhanced protections for the developmentally disabled who live in Illinois' group homes, and for their families.
 This law was borne out of a tragedy, when Paul McCann - for whom the law is named - died at his group home in Charleston, Illinois, after being beaten by the health care workers who were supposed to protect him.
 Our firm was instrumental in helping this legislation pass in Illinois.Contact The Collins Law Firm Today if You Believe Your Loved One is the Victim of Neglect or Abuse of the Disabled

-If a disabled family member has been the victim of abuse or neglect, contact us at The Collins Law Firm for a free evaluation of your case today.
-Call (630) 527-1595 (extension 221 for Shawn Collins or 226 for Ed Manzke) for a no cost consultation, or click here to contact us by email.
+If a disabled family member has been the victim of abuse or neglect at a residential facility or school in Illinois, contact us at The Collins Law Firm for a free evaluation of your case today.
+Call (630) 527-1595 for a FREE consultation, or click here to contact us by email.
 Let our experienced and compassionate lawyers help you and your loved one get the justice you deserve.Additional Resources